 Though there are no major contraindications to using nitrous oxide, it is not recommended for use if you have emphysema, chest problems, multiple sclerosis, a cold, or other difficulties with breathing.

 There is a charge per hour for the use of the nitrous oxide.
 Insurance companies rarely cover this as a benefit.

 Oral Sedation with Halcion

 For the very anxious adult patient, Halcion sedation may be recommended.
 Halcion is a small pill that is taken 1 hour before the dental treatment appointment.
 It is very much like Valium, except that it has a shorter duration period in the system, lasting about three to six hours.
 Halcion reduces apprehension, giving a very relaxed and comfortable feeling.
 Patients using Halcion for their dental appointment are required to have someone else drive them to and from their appointment.
 Patients can still watch movies while having their dental treatment done.
-Often patients medicated with Halcion fall asleep while their dental treatment is performed.
+Patients medicated with Halcion generally fall asleep while their dental treatment is performed.

 You should not take this drug if you are trying to get pregnant, pregnant or breastfeeding, or if you have had an allergic reaction to Halcion or to any other benzodiazepine drugs such as Valium.
 Halcion should not be taken if you are taking the antifungal medications Nizoral or Sporanox, or the antidepressant Serzone.